Leastrio/json-derulo/README.md

 ## Overview

-JsonDerulo is a lightweight and quirky database system that utilizes JSON as its file format, bringing a touch of humor and creativity to the world of data storage.
+JsonDerulo is a lightweight database system that utilizes JSON as its file format, bringing efficiency to the world of data storage.
 With its unique features and playful approach, JsonDerulo aims to provide a fun and efficient solution for your database needs.

 ## Features